chaconnewu/awesome-augmented/original_awesomes/awesome-geek-podcasts.md

 * [Garbage](http://garbage.fm/) - A podcast about technology by two OpenBSD developers.
 * [Get Up and Code](http://getupandcode.com/) - Get Up and Code is a podcast about fitness for programmers and software developers.
 Every week, John Sonmez, helps you lose weight, refactor your diet and get in shape.
 * [GitMinutes](http://www.gitminutes.com/) - The show for proficient Git users.
+* [Google Cloud Platform Podcast](https://www.gcppodcast.com/) - The Google Cloud Platform Podcast, coming to you every week.
+Discussing everything from on Google Cloud Platform from App Engine to Big Query.
 * [HardcoreHistory](http://www.dancarlin.com/hardcore-history-series/) - In "Hardcore History" the very unconventional Dan Carlin takes his "Martian", outside-the-box way of thinking and applies it to the past.
 * [Harry Potter and the methods of rationality](http://www.hpmorpodcast.com/) - This is an alternate universe story, where Petunia married a scientist.
 Harry enters the wizarding world armed with Enlightenment ideals and the experimental spirit.
+* [JavaScript Air](https://javascriptair.com/) - The live broadcast podcast all about JavaScript.
 * [Laravel News Podcast](http://podcast.laravel-news.com/) - The Laravel News Podcast brings you all the latest news and events related to Laravel.
 * [Linear Digressions](http://www.lineardigressions.com) - Explores topics of data science and machine learning in an accessible way through real-world stories and examples.
 * [Linux Outlaws](http://sixgun.org/linuxoutlaws) - About anything that runs on Linux, about open source software on other platforms and many other things.
 * [Listen and Learn about AWS](http://aws.amazon.com/podcasts/aws-podcast/) - Jeff Barr discusses various aspects of the Amazon Web Services (AWS) offering.
 Each podcast include AWS news, tech tips, and interviews with startups, AWS partners, and AWS employees.
+* [Makers](https://makers.crew.co/) - Unexpected life moments that have had an impact on today’s most influential and experimental makers.
 * [Mind the Cloud Podcast](http://mindthecloud.com) - The podcast about the developers and companies using the cloud to create the future.
 * [Nodeup](http://nodeup.com/) - A Node.js Podcast.
 * [Note To Self](http://www.wnyc.org/shows/notetoself/) - Host Manoush Zomorodi talks with everyone from big name techies to elementary school teachers about the effects of technology on our lives, in a quest for the smart choices that will help you think and live better.